Mediation : Online Dispute Resolution Mediation : ODR new Call to vidhikarya care phone number+917604047601

 2. Information of non cognizable offence.

-Under Section 154 of the Code of Criminal Procedure, a FIR or First Information Report is registered.
+Under Section 154 of the Code of Criminal Procedure (now Section 173 of Bharatiya Nagarik Suraksha Sanhita, 2023) , a FIR or First Information Report is registered.
 FIR puts the case into motion.
 A FIR is information given by someone (aggrieved) to the police relating to the commitment of an offense.
-In case of cyber crimes, online complaint can also be resorted and legal assistance can be taken from cyber crime lawyers.
+In case of cyber crimes, online complaints can also be resorted and legal assistance can be taken from cyber crime lawyers.

-In case of non cognizable offence N.C.R (non cognizable report) is registered by police under section 155 of Cr.P.C. but the police cannot start investigation or arrest the accused without the order of a Magistrate having power to try such case.
+In case of non-cognizable offence N.C.R (non-cognizable report) is registered by police under Section 155 of Cr.P.C. (now Section 174 of Bharatiya Nagarik Suraksha Sanhita, 2023) but the police cannot start an investigation or arrest the accused without the order of a Magistrate having the power to try such a case.

-However, if he thinks fit, he may postpone the issue of process and either inquire into the case himself or direct an investigation to be made by a police officer or such other person as he thinks fit for the purpose of deciding whether or not there is sufficient ground for proceeding (Section 202, Cr PC).
+However, if he thinks fit, he may postpone the issue of process and either inquire into the case himself or direct an investigation to be made by a police officer or such other person as he thinks fit to decide whether or not there is sufficient ground for proceeding (Section 202, Cr PC (now Section 225 of Bharatiya Nagarik Suraksha Sanhita, 2023) ).

 3. Investigation by Police